Blog

-Safe Ag Systems is proud to partake in Farm Safety Week 2024.
-Running from the 22nd-26th July 2024, the Farm Safety Foundation (Yellow Wellies) initiative is now heading into double digits in the UK and Ireland.
+Safe Ag Systems is proud to participate in Farm Safety Week 2025.
+Running from the 21 - 25th July 2025, the Farm Safety Foundation (Yellow Wellies) initiative is now in its 13th year in the UK and Ireland.

 Join the conversation on social media!
-Like, share, comment and follow along at #farmsafetyweek
+Like, share, Comment and follow along at #farmsafetyweek #yellowwellies

 The purpose of a risk management framework is to eliminate or reduce risk.
 The risk management process to achieve this is very simple – keep S.A.F.E.